rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 Now try to star the repository again.
 You may have to go on the Github page and unstar it first.
 The button label should adapt to the updated `viewerHasStarred` property from the local state to show a "Star" or "Unstar" label.
-You can use whate you've learned for starring repositories on implementing a `removeStar` mutation.
+You can use what you've learned about starring repositories to implement a `removeStar` mutation.

- We also want to show the current number of people who have starred the repository and updated this count in the `addStar` (and `removeStar`) mutation.
-First, you can retrieve the total count of stargazers by adding the following fields to your query:
+ We also want to show the current number of people who have starred the repository, and update this count in the `addStar` and `removeStar` mutations.
+First, retrieve the total count of stargazers by adding the following fields to your query:

 {{< highlight javascript "hl_lines=14 15 16" >}}
 const GET_ISSUES_OF_REPOSITORY = `